gngdb/variational-dropout/README.md

 single weight sample                | 5.8e+04 | 1.5e+03 | 4.7e+05 | 6.8e+03
 no dropout                          | 1.5e+04 | 5.5e+02 | 1.4e+05 | 2.7e+03

-These are produced in the notebook "Comparing Empirical Variance".
+These are produced in the notebook [Comparing Empirical Variance][compare].

+Finally, there is the notebook [Investigating Adaptive Properties][invesigating], which includes the following image showing the alpha parameters (noise standard deviations) over the MNIST dataset.
+It's nice to see that it learns to ignore the edges:

+![ignore]

 [arxiv]: http://arxiv.org/abs/1506.02557
 [kingma]: http://dpkingma.com/